kopanique/php/README.md

 ## Maintained by: [the Docker Community](https://github.com/docker-library/php)

-This is the Git repo of the [Docker "Official Image"](https://docs.docker.com/docker-hub/official_repos/) for [php](https://hub.docker.com/_/php/) (not to be confused with any official php image provided by php upstream).
+This is the Git repo of the [Docker "Official Image"](https://docs.docker.com/docker-hub/official_repos/) for [PHP](https://hub.docker.com/_/php/) (not to be confused with any official php image provided by PHP upstream).
 See [the Docker Hub page](https://hub.docker.com/_/php/) for the full readme on how to use this Docker image and for information regarding contributing and issues.

 The [full description from Docker Hub](https://hub.docker.com/_/php/) is generated over in [docker-library/docs](https://github.com/docker-library/docs), specifically in [docker-library/docs/php](https://github.com/docker-library/docs/tree/master/php).